Kensington, Philadelphia: Crime and gang activity

 Kensington was the birthplace of the K&A Gang, an Irish American organized crime outfit that controlled the distribution of methamphetamine in the 1980s.
 Economic decline led to a rapid expansion of the drug trade and an increased number of black and Hispanic dealers and gang members, who sold heroin, fentanyl, and crack cocaine.

 In recent years, Kensington has experienced increasing social issues primarily related to drug abuse.
-Sections of the neighborhood are frequented by a significant number of people experiencing drug addiction and/or experiencing homelessness.
+Sections of the neighborhood are frequented by a significant number of people facing drug addictions and homelessness.
 After Philadelphia Police forcibly removed a large encampment of these people from an abandoned railroad track by Lehigh Avenue, several smaller encampments formed under the tracks.
 Police, after a year and a half, removed these encampments causing its residents to spread up Kensington Avenue.
 People suffering from addiction and/or experiencing homelessness concentrate around the Somerset and Allegheny train stations, in nearby parks, and on residential streets, angering long-term residents.

 The neighborhood gained national attention, notoriety, and extensive press coverage of its thriving narcotics drug scene, often described as the largest on the U.S. East Coast.
 The intersection of Kensington Avenue and Somerset Street was listed as the city's top recreational drug corner in a September 2012 article by Philadelphia Weekly reporter Steve Volk.
 This area of Kensington is also known as a central area for prostitution in the city.
 An August 2011 article on the area in The Daily Beast in January 2019 was titled, "Philadelphia's Kensington Avenue: Heroin, Prostitution, and No Police".